 I also make this BLT pasta salad all summer long and it’s a winner too!

-How to make pasta salad with tuna:
+How to make Pasta Salad with Tuna:

-You’ll want to start with cooked pasta.
+Pasta: You’ll want to start with cooked pasta.
 Any small shape that you love will work well here.

 I’ve used a mix of campanelle and farfalle this time around, because I had a couple open boxes.
 Macaroni and rotini are great choices too.

 I like to rinse my cooked pasta under cold water to quickly cool it down.
+You really don’t need the starch in pasta salad, so rinsing it is just a quick way to get the recipe going.

 Toss gently to coat everything in the dressing mixture.